martynovdmytro/opencart/README.md

-This is my educational practice on the Opencart CMS There are a couple features were created by me.
+This is my educational practice on the Opencart CMS.
+There are a couple features were created by me.

 1. Attributes in the bottom of the Featured section instead of Product description.
 Modifications of /catalog/controller/extension/module/featured.php: